ShubyM/Final-Puzzle/README.md

 * You all have hats on, these hats can either be black or white.

 * The aliens will then ask each person from left to right what color their hat is.
-You’re given 15 minutes to meet before this happens.
+You’re given 15 minutes to meet before this happens to dicuss amongst yourselves how you are going to outwit the aliens.
+Any silly means of communication like cough twice to indicate the x's hat color is black, will be caught by the aliens and you will lose.
+(AKA don't come up with a cheese solution)

 * One person is allowed to mess up one time, if more than one mess up occurs, all of you die.